bublinec/Blog/README.md

         - ejs - embedded js - dynamic templates
         - body-parser - to get our data from a form
         - method-override - to override post request to put in the edit form
+        - express-sanitizer - to remove js from blog body
     * create app.js (the main file)
     * include packgaes using require
     * configure app